Janet Marie Smith

-Janet Marie Smith is a Major League Baseball (MLB) executive, architect, and urban planner.
+Janet Marie Smith (born December 13, 1957) is a Major League Baseball (MLB) executive, architect, and urban planner.
 Smith has built and managed renovations of several major and minor league baseball parks in the United States including Baltimore, Atlanta, Boston, and Los Angeles.
-She became one of the first women to hold an executive position with any major league baseball club when she was promoted to Vice President of Planning and Development with the Baltimore Orioles in 1989.
+She became one of the first women to hold an executive position with any Major League Baseball club when she was promoted to Vice President of Planning and Development with the Baltimore Orioles in 1989.
 Smith is best known for her work developing Oriole Park at Camden Yards, which set a new standard for ballparks "incorporating historic, old-fashioned ballpark architecture with state-of-the-art modern conveniences."
-Through her work, Smith demonstrates how to seamlessly blend the best elements of the past with those of the future.
+Through her work, Smith has demonstrated how to seamlessly blend the best elements of the past with those of the future.

 Other notable projects completed by Smith are the transformation of Olympic Stadium in Atlanta to the Braves' Turner Field and the renovation of Fenway Park in Boston—which gave new life to the oldest ballpark in the major leagues and included innovations such as the Green Monster Seats as well as the use of Jersey Street as an inside the park concourse.

 Background and education

 Janet Marie Smith was born in Jackson, Mississippi, and graduated from Callaway High School in 1975.
 She earned a Bachelor of Architecture degree from Mississippi State University in 1981.
-In 1984, she obtained a master's degree in urban planning from City University of the City College of New York.
+In 1984, she obtained a master's degree in urban planning from the City College of New York.
 Smith is an associate member of the Urban Land Institute, the American Institute of Architects, and the American Planning Association.